-Design by Liminal Architecture with Snohetta and Rush Wright Associates.
-Render by BrickVisual.
+Competition winning design by LIMINAL Architecture with Snøhetta and Rush Wright Associates.

-It is envisaged that the empatheatre will be used for open forums, performance, re-enactments, education, and events where current social issues can be discussed, while reflecting on the past, and inspire a call to action.
+The team envisaged an 'empa-theatre' that povided opportuntiy for open forums, performance, re-enactments, education and events where current social issues can be discussed, while reflecting on the past, and inspire a call to action.

-Design by Liminal Architecture with Snohetta and Rush Wright Associates.
+Competition winning design by LIMINAL Architecture with Snøhetta and Rush Wright Associates.
 Renders by design team.

 The world heritage status of the Female Factory Site is bound to its location on the Hobart Rivulet and the rivulet’s significance to the historical development of Hobart.
 As a form of conceptual “excavation” the landscape design acknowledges the many layers of human occupation, settlement, suffering and industry on the rivulet and their intersection with the dynamic natural systems of the creek.
 Historic foundations are referenced and expressed with sensitive landscaping, providing depth and patina to reinforce the significance of the history whilst protecting insitu archaeological elements.

-The journey into the History and Interpretation Centre is guided through a long, isolated walk with only the sky as the connection to the outside.
+The design team saw the journey into the History and Interpretation Centre guided through a long, isolated walk with only the sky as the connection to the outside.
 Removed from reach and slowly stripped of the natural world, visitors are disconnected from the familiarity of their everyday environment and are confronted by the despair of the female convicts.

 Through the educational exhibition space, visitors are guided through a labyrinth, the proportions of which replicate those of the cells in the Female Factory.
 The intention is not to oppress, but to aid understanding and acknowledgement of what has previously taken place at this site.
 Opportunities to reveal the past are taken through interpretive spaces and transparent floors offering glimpses to the existing excavated foundations below.